-- p.
-Salaries, wages and benefits: all shelter payroll costs other than those for repairs and maintenance. - q.
-Management fees: charged by external management companies for management services. - r.
-Materials and Services: communication costs such as answering service, pager rental, newsletter production, advertising for vacancies, personnel or tenders, telephone line charges and telephone equipment rentals.
-Computer equipment leases, computer software and supplies, bank charges and interest as well as periodicals, publications. - s.
-Office and general costs: postage, printing, stationery, supplies, office supplies, office rent and meeting room rental, equipment rental, corporate memberships, courier and delivery. - t.
-Professional services: audit fees, consulting fees, legal fees, collection fees, accounting and bookkeeping fees. - u.
-Staff training and education. - v.
-Other: administration costs such as car allowances, travel expenses, conference fees, ONPHA dues and fees, Board of Directors and tenant/member education. - Click on or Tab to the cell beside "Hydro" (Line 22).
+- q.
+Heating, air conditioning, ventilation and plumbing (systems service and repairs, including service contracts): fan coils, filter replacement, chillers, incremental units, motors and controls, piping and air circulation systems, boilers, exhaust systems, heat pumps, humidifiers, zone valves, pumps, furnace cleaning, domestic hot water heaters, circulation pumps, valves, drains, fixtures and fittings, piping insulation, duct insulation, fan belts, motors and controls, heat exchangers, pressure regulators, septic and sprinkler systems, water treatment equipment. - r.
+Grounds (equipment purchases and repairs and services): edgers, hedge trimmers, lawn mowers, small tools, shovels, rakes, trimmers, snow blowers, tractors (repairs only) watering devices, catch basin cleaning, garden and lawn care including planting, weeding, soil enhancement, cutting, resodding, aerating, thatching, fertilizing, herbicide and pesticide treatment, tree pruning, removal, replacement and treatment.
+Also included is the maintenance of fences, flags and flag poles, playground and recreation equipment, fuel for equipment, salt, sand, top soil, plants and plant care products.
+Snow removal and grounds contracts are also reported here. - s.
+Painting (labour and material costs): cyclical painting of units, common areas, building exterior, including move-out and touch-up painting including, brushes, rollers, caulking, cleaning materials, paint, protective sheeting. - t.
+Waste Removal: contract costs for waste removal, dumping fees, cartage costs, rental or purchase of bulk lift containers as well as repairs to bulk lift containers, garbage bins and shuts, garbage compactors. - u.
+Security: contracts for security guards, purchase of fire extinguishers and fire protection systems, camera and intercom system repairs, smoke and heat detectors as well as security tenants and on-call committees. - v.
+Other: equipment rentals and water heater rentals, etc. - Click on or Tab to the cell beside "Electricity" (Line 22).
 Enter the estimated electricity expense for the budget year.
 This includes amounts for vacant units and common areas. - Click on or Tab to the cell beside "Fuel" (Line 23).
 Enter the estimated natural gas expense for the budget year.
-This includes amounts for vacant units and common areas. - 4) Click on or Tab to the cell beside "Water" (Line 24).
+This includes amounts for vacant units and common areas. - Click on or Tab to the cell beside "Water and Sewage" (Line 24).
 Enter the estimated water expense for the budget year.
 This includes amounts for vacant units and common areas. - 5) Click on or Tab to the cell beside "Insurance" (Line 25).
-Enter the estimated insurance expense for all insurance policies, including fidelity bonding (exclude vehicle insurance) for the budget year. - Click on or Tab to the cell beside "Bad Debt" (Line 26).
-Enter the estimated cost of rent charged to tenants or members which are no longer considered collectible for the budget year. - 7) Click on or Tab to the cell beside "Capital Reserve Mandatory Allocation" (Line 27).
+Enter the estimated insurance expense for all insurance policies, including fidelity bonding (exclude vehicle insurance) for the budget year. - 6) Click on or Tab to the cell beside "Bad Debts" (Line 26).
+Enter the estimated cost of rent charged to tenants or members which are no longer considered collectible for the budget year. - 7) Click on or Tab to the cell beside "Transfer to Capital Reserve Fund" (Line 27).
 The Capital Reserve Mandatory Allocation is calculated by indexing the prior year benchmark/indexed benchmark by the appropriate index as determined by the Ministry of Municipal Affairs and Housing (MMAH).
-All indices will be released annually to Housing Provides by way of a Housing Division Notice (HDN).
+All indices will be released annually to Housing Providers by way of a Housing Division Notice (HDN).

 - 8) Click on or Tab to the cell beside "Municipal Taxes" (Line 28).
 Enter the estimated cost of municipal taxes to be levied in the budget year.
 Property taxes will be passed through as a portion of the subsidy to the housing provider.
-This estimate should be based on the actual property tax payment from the previous year and indexed to account for any projected property tax rate increased. - 9) Click on or Tab to the cell beside "Mortgage Interest & Amortization" (Line 29).
+This estimate should be based on the actual property tax payment from the previous year and indexed to account for any projected property tax rate increase. - 9) Click on or Tab to the cell beside "Mortgage Interest & Amortization" (Line 29).
 Enter the estimated cost of mortgage payments to be made in the budget year, excluding sector and non-shelter portions.